Murder of Weng Chi-nan: Liao Kuo-hao

-Police Corruption
+Police corruption

 The four officers stated they went to Weng's office solely to drink tea with a fellow retired officer, who vehemently denied any gang ties.
 They later stated they were not aware the office was Weng's, and that they were unable to intervene because they were unarmed.
 However, it was later discovered they had played mahjong with Weng.
 The two senior officers present during the murder were given demerits for misconduct and were transferred to other police departments.
-Archived video footage showed that nine police officers visited Weng's office between 22–28 May 2010.
+Archived video footage showed that nine police officers visited Weng's office between 22 and 28 May 2010.

 The Taichung Police Commissioner, Hu Mu-yuan (胡木源) resigned on 3 June 2010, partly because he did not report the case to the National Police Agency and Taichung City Mayor Jason Hu until several days after the murder occurred and partly because of the poor quality of the police report, although the presence of police officers during the shooting led many to suspect police corruption.
 Later investigations revealed that Weng was indeed closely connected with the Taichung City Police Department, prompting the issue of a new rule governing relationships between police and gang members.
 At the time, Taichung was well known for having a high crime rate, potentially due to police corruption.
 Although the crime rate in Taichung decreased later in 2010, critics would continue to criticize Mayor Hu's efforts to reduce crimes throughout his tenure.